Search for

 A visitor named Norhsham Hussin recently provided information that some version of Buran is supposed to be displayed at an exhibition in Malaysia celebrating the nation's 50th anniversary.
 According to the website of the Malaysia International Aerospace Exhibition 2007, Buran will be flown to Malaysia from Bahrain atop the An-225 Mriya.
 Buran will remain on exhibit at the Sultan Abdul Aziz Shah Airport in Subang from 5 June through 7 August 2007.

-One piece of information not clear on the MIAE 2007 website is exactly which Buran vehicle will be used in the display.
-The site implies that it is a Buran spacecraft, but it has been established in our previous article about the Buran program that the only Buran shuttle to fly in orbit was destroyed in 2002.
-The second orbiter is a possible substitute since it was completed but never flew and is supposed to be in storage in Kazakhstan.
-However, the fact that the vehicle will be flown from Bahrain suggests it is instead the Analog Buran that will appear in Malaysia.
-If so, it is unclear whether this development means the legal battle over ownership of Analog Buran has been resolved or what will become of the vehicle after the Malaysian exhibition is over.
+The MIAE 2007 website is not clear on which Buran vehicle will be used in the display.
+The site implies it is a Buran spacecraft, but it has been established in our previous article about the Buran program that the only Buran shuttle to fly in orbit was destroyed in 2002.
+The fact that the vehicle will be flown from Bahrain suggests it is instead the Analog Buran that will appear in Malaysia.
+Although it has now been confirmed Analog Buran is the craft to be displayed, it is unclear whether this development means the legal battle over ownership has been resolved or what will become of the vehicle after the Malaysian exhibition is over.

 Update!